intectum/apps/apps/intectum-website/README.md

 This is a website for intectum.
-It is a VanillaJS website built with Parcel.
+It is a VanillaJS website.